Boiler, Hot water cylinder, Dishwasher, Washing Machine, Shower...*

 because Siliphos really does work, even in very hard water.

-LimeStops have been installed in most parts of the UK, and have been sold in France,
+LimeStops have been installed in most parts of the UK, and are sold in Ireland, France,

 What are the dimensions of the LimeStop?